robertdebock/learn-terraform/BASIC/2-infrastructure-as-code-with-terraform.md

 ## Why Infrastructure as Code (IaC)?

+What is the problem IaC is trying to solve?

+1. Manual work is difficult.
+2. Manual work is error prone.
+3. Manual work is slow.
+4. Manual work leads to "pets" over "cattle".

 Not specifically Terraform, but IaC (Infrastructure as Code) in general has these benefits:

 - Code is repeatable.
 - It's easy to work together.
 - Faster.
 (After you've learned the tools)
 - Code can have a version.
-- Modules can be tested.
+- Modules (or units) can be tested.
 - Easy to test on a non-production environment.
 - Easy to learn by reading, less documentation.